JavedAkhtar2002/JavedAkhtar2002/README.md

 - 🔭 Currently working at [Backend Java Developer Sciflare Technologies Pvt.
 Ltd.]

-- 👨‍💻 All of my projects are available at [Javed Akhtar](https://javedakhtar-portfolio.netlify.app/)

 - 💬 Ask me about **Java, SpringBoot,Hibernate,MySQL,MongoDB,React etc**

 - 📫 How to reach me **javedakhtar002112@gmail.com**

-- 📄 Know about my experiences [My Resume](..)

 - ⚡ Fun fact **I love to listen music while coding to make myself more focused.**